Last updated on .

 A hardware store on the main highway

-Ruins along the main highway showing the new level of the road
+The new level of the road

 Factory

-Next, we drove down one of the main roads through town, first past what was once a children’s park with a small zoo, then to the remains of a large factory.
+Next, we drove down one of the roads through town, first past what was once a children’s park with a small zoo, then to the remains of a large factory.
 It was at this factory where the lahars hit the building and split in two, preventing further devastating destruction.

 Children's park

-Factory in Armero, Tolima, Colombia
+Site of the factory in Armero, Tolima, Colombia

 Factory